gangeshwark/dosutil/README.md

 NOTE
 =======
-This project was developed in <b>Turbo C++ 3.0<b/> and needs to be tweaked to run on other compilers.
+This project was developed in <b>Turbo C++ 3.0</b> and needs little tweaking to run on other compilers.